 Remember during Avengers: Endgame when Captain America and Iron Man traveled to a parallel timeline to recover the Tesseract (a.k.a. the Space Stone)?
 They arrived at the Battle of New York in 2012 and confronted 2012 versions of themselves, and a 2012 version of Loki.
 That 2012 Loki managed to snag the Space Stone and evade both the Avengers and police.
 The new TV show will follow that Loki (still played by Hiddleston) in that new timeline.

 What If…?
 (Summer 2021)

-Many of the actors who have appeared in the live action Marvel movies are lending their voices to the show, so there are limitless storyline possibilities.
-Here is a full list of the cast members set to appear in the first season and where they appeared in the Marvel Cinematic Universe before.
+And here is a full list of the cast members set to appear in the first season and where they appeared in the Marvel Cinematic Universe before.
 Let your imagination run wild!

 Chris Hemsworth as Thor

 Jeremy Renner as Hawkeye